styled-components/styled-components/packages/babel-plugin-styled-components/README.md

 ### Transpile template literals

-This feature is disabled by default.
-Enable it if you care about both: bundle size AND older browsers.

 Template literals are not supported yet by some browsers.
-You'll probably transpile your code with babel to make it work in older browsers, but there is one small caveat.
-Output code of babel-plugin-transform-es2015-template-literals is quite wordy.
+You'll probably transpile your code with `babel-plugin-transform-es2015-template-literals` to make it work in older browsers, but there is one tiny caveat.
+Output of that plugin is quite wordy.
 It's done this way to meet specification requirements.

 ```JS
 // processed with babel-preset-latest